ariebovenberg/slotscheck/README.rst

 - Even in the case that slots are not inherited properly, there may still be an advantage to using them
   (i.e. attribute access speed and *some* memory savings).
-  However, I've found in most cases this is unintentional.
+  However, in most cases this is unintentional.
-- Limited to the CPython implementation for now.
+  ``slotscheck`` allows you to ignore specific cases.
 - Non pure-Python classes are currently assumed to have slots.
   This is not necessarily the case, but it is nontrivial to determine.